NextCenturyCorporation/MCS/README.md

 To run the Unity application and measure your runtime speed, you can run the `run_scene_timer` script that was installed in the package with the MCS Python Library:

 ```
-run_scene_timer <mcs_unity_build_file> <mcs_config_file_folder>
+run_scene_timer <mcs_unity_build_file> <mcs_scene_file_folder>
 ```

 Run options:
 - `--debug`

-This will run all of the MCS scene configuration JSON files in the given folder, use the PASS action for 20 steps (or for a number of steps equal to the last_step of the config file's goal, if any) in each scene, and print out the total, average, minimum, and maximum run time for all the scenes and the steps.
+This will run all of the MCS scene configuration JSON files in the given folder, use the PASS action for 20 steps (or for a number of steps equal to the last_step of the scene file's goal, if any) in each scene, and print out the total, average, minimum, and maximum run time for all the scenes and the steps.

 ## Config File